yiisoft/validator/docs/guide/built-in-rules-callback.md

-# `Callback` - a wrapper over `callable`
+# `Callback` - a wrapper around `callable`

-This rule allows validation of current attribute value (but not limited to it) with an arbitrary condition set within a callable.
-The benefit of it is that creation of a separate custom rule and handler is not required.
+This rule allows validation of current attribute value (but not limited to it) with an arbitrary condition within a
+callable.
+The benefit is that there is no need to create a separate custom rule and handler.

 A condition can be within:

 - Standalone callable function.
 - Callable class.
-- DTO method.
+- DTO (data transfer object) method.

-The downside drown from using standalone functions and DTO methods is a lack of reusability.
+The downside of using standalone functions and DTO methods is a lack of reusability.
 So they are mainly useful for some specific non-repetitive conditions.
-Reusability can be achieved with callable classes, but depending on other factors (the need for additional parameters for example), it might be a good idea to create a full-fledged custom rule with a separate handler instead.
+Reusability can be achieved with callable classes, but depending on other factors (the need for additional parameters for example), it might be a good idea to create a full-fledged [custom rule](creating-custom-rules.md) with a separate handler instead.

-The signature of the function is like the following:
+The callback function signature is the following:

 ```php
 use Yiisoft\Validator\Result;